VILLASframework/documentation/doc/node/config/Nodes.md

 A list of hook functions which will be executed for each sample which is processed by this path.

-Please consult the @ref node-concept-hook chapter of this documentation for details.
+See @ref node-hook-types chapter of this documentation for details.

 ## builtin (boolean) = true {#node-config-node-builtin}